 A 100-500mm lens is very often a great choice for photographing people.
 The wide end has great portrait photography capabilities, even indoors, if adequate ambient light is available.
-The mid and long focal lengths, typically most-easily used outdoors, will provide a more-compressed appearance (due to the longer subject distance), and these focal lengths bring the potential for a strong background blur (the background blur is magnified).
+The mid and long focal lengths, typically most-easily used outdoors, will provide a more-compressed appearance (due to the longer subject distance), and these focal lengths bring the potential for a strong background blur (long focal lengths magnify the background blur).
 Parents chasing kids can also find plenty of uses for this entire focal length range, including for their at-the-park and at-the-beach needs.
-This focal length range is ideal for headshots.
+This focal length range is ideal for headshot portraits.

-I use all of the focal lengths in this lens for landscape photography and expect to very frequently use this lens for such.
-I often find it quite easy to create attractive, compressed-perspective landscape images when using a telephoto lens.
+I use all of the focal lengths in this lens for landscape photography.
+I often find it easy to create attractive, compressed-perspective landscape images when using a telephoto lens.
 Note that long focal lengths can make even a mediocre sunrise or sunset look amazing.
-This lens is a great choice for smaller floura such as the flowers in your garden.
+This lens is a great choice for smaller flora, such as the flowers in your garden.

 Sometimes, laziness (perhaps "relaxation" sounds better) is a good reason to use the 100-500mm focal length range.
 Sit in the comfort of your car, avoid the need to cross a creek, stay back from the surf, etc. A benefit of having the wider focal lengths available is that photos can be framed appropriately from in front of line-of-sight obstacles.

-I've only touched on a handful of the most popular uses for this lens.
-If I am not using it as my primary lens, the RF 100-500mm lens will likely be handling much of the balance of my needs, including complementing a 600mm lens when photographing wildlife or a 24-70mm lens when photographing landscapes.
+I've only touched on a small percentage of the uses for this lens.
+If I am not using it as my primary lens, the RF 100-500mm lens will be handling much of the balance of my needs, including complementing a 600mm lens when photographing wildlife or a 24-70mm lens when photographing landscapes.

-Because the aperture is measured as a ratio of lens opening to focal length and because this lens' maximum opening does not increase adequately with focal length increase to maintain the same ratio, this lens's max aperture is a variable one, ranging from f/4.5 to f/7.1 as the focal length range is increasingly traversed.
+Because the aperture is measured as a ratio of lens opening to focal length and because this lens' maximum opening does not increase adequately with focal length increase to maintain the same ratio, this lens's max aperture is a variable one, ranging from f/4.5 to f/7.1 as the focal length is increased.
 These are relatively narrow apertures at any specific focal length.

 The advantages of a narrow aperture are primarily related to the lens elements being significantly smaller in size.
-They include a smaller overall lens size, a lighter weight, and a lower cost.
+The benefits include a smaller overall lens size, a lighter weight, and a lower cost.
 Those are factors that we all can appreciate, and they apply to this specific lens.